syallop/DHT/Examples/DHT-SimpleNode/README.md

 -- A node executing on 192.168.0.2 which stores a value (possibly at 192.168.0.1) -- and instantly retrieves it.
 Hopefully. newSimpleNode (Addr “192.168.0.2” 6470) (Just $ Addr “192.168.0.1) Nothing $ do
-    id       <- store “Hello World!”
+    id       <- store “Hello" " World!”
     (_,mStr) <- findValue id
     putStrLn $ case mStr of
-        Just “Hello World!” -> “Success!”
+        Just “ World!” -> “Success!”
         Just _         -> “We’re being lied to or... hash collision?”
         Nothing        -> “We can’t find it.
 Blame the hardware/ network!”
 ```